cctbx/cctbx_project/simtbx/diffBragg/README.md

 ```
-srun -n8 -c2 libtbx.python $MOD/cxid9114/sim/d9114_mpi_sims.py  -o test -odir poly_images --add-bg --add-noise --profile gauss --bg-name mybackground.h5 -trials 13  --oversample 0 --Ncells 10 --xtal_size_mm 0.00015 --mos_doms 1 --mos_spread_deg 0.01  --saveh5 --readout  --masterscale 1150 --sad --bs7real --masterscalejitter 115 --overwrite --gpu -g 8
+srun -c2 libtbx.python $MOD/cxid9114/sim/d9114_mpi_sims.py  -o test -odir poly_images --add-bg --add-noise --profile gauss --bg-name mybackground.h5 -trials 13  --oversample 0 --Ncells 10 --xtal_size_mm 0.00015 --mos_doms 1 --mos_spread_deg 0.01  --saveh5 --readout  --masterscale 1150 --sad --bs7real --masterscalejitter 115 --overwrite --gpu -g 4
 ```

 the above command will simulate 13 diffraction patterns per rank from randomly oriented crystals.
-If you are not on NERSC, then drop the `srun -n8 -c2` prefix , and if you do not have GPU support, drop the `--gpu -g8` flags at the end of the command, and instead add the flag `--force-mono` in order to only simulate a single wavelength per pattern.
+If you are not on NERSC, then drop the `srun -c2` prefix or use `mpirun` , and if you do not have GPU support, drop the `--gpu -g4` flags at the end of the command, and instead add the flag `--force-mono` in order to only simulate a single wavelength per pattern.
 The images can also be opened with the image viewer:

 ```
-dials.image_viewer  poly_images/job0/test_rank0_data0_fluence0.h5
+dials.image_viewer  poly_images/job0/test_rank0_data0_fluence0.h5 brightness=75
 ```

 <p align="center">